opengeospatial/HY_Features/section_7.md

 | Requirement |	[/req/hy_riverpositioningsystem/indirectposition.referencelocation]  (/req/hy_riverpositioningsystem/indirectposition.referencelocation)
 | Requirement |	[/req/hy_riverpositioningsystem/indirectposition.riverreferencesystem]  (/req/hy_riverpositioningsystem/indirectposition.riverreferencesystem)

 The HY_RiverReferenceSystem class provides a topology-based reference system to simply assign a position 'along a river' using its geometric representation.
 The origin of the river reference system is set at the location to be placed, understood as outfall of a catchment.
 The geometric shape is defined by the linear flowpath representing the catchment between the origin and an identified reference location upstream or downstream of the origin.
-The position on flowpath is provided as distance from the located start of the flowpath at origin and end at refrecne location towards the flowpath is directed.
+The position on flowpath is provided as distance from the located start of the flowpath at origin and end at reference location towards the flowpath is directed.
 Requiring an origin, a shape and an axis, HY_RiverReferenceSystem carries three associations: *locatedStart*, *linearElement*, *axis*.

 The **locatedStart** association locates the origin of the river reference system at the start of the linear flowpath, i.e. at the inflow or outflow node of the represented catchment.
 The **linearElement** association defines the flowpath representing the catchment between origin and reference location as the linear shape used in the river reference system.
 The **axis** association describes the axis orientation from the located start (origin) directed towards the referent (reference point).
-If requied, these associatins shall be applied to assign a position to an outfall, or a feature of interest understood as such.
+If required, these associations shall be applied to assign a position to an outfall, or a feature of interest understood as such.

 | **Requirements Class** | [/req/hy_riverpositioningsystem/indirectposition.riverreferencesystem] (/req/hy_riverpositioningsystem/indirectposition.riverreferencesystem) |
 | --- | --- |